danderson100/sheetsCrawler/README.md

 pull all LinkedIn addresses from the WGU LinkedIn Network and controls a remote browser to send requests to everyone on the list.

+WARNING: The program may crash if you have a pending invitation for someone in the list.

 SETUP INSTRUCTIONS:
 ------------------------------------------------------------------------------------------------------------------------
 Step 1: Make a copy of the WGU LinkedIn Network Google Sheet in your own Google Drive